jiaohehu/NPreview/tests/test-dlst.md

 + Grapes
   Good choice

   This is the next paragraph.
   This is the next paragraph.

-    ~~~
-    This is the next paragraph.
-    This is the next paragraph.
-    ~~~

-    This is the next paragraph.
-    This is the next paragraph.

-    - This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-    - This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
-      This is an item
+    This is code block
-    - This is an item
+    This is code block

   This is the next paragraph.
   This is the next paragraph.